 Conclusion

-They might seem small, but I promise you, these two grammar errors are among the ACT’s top tricks to pull on students.
+These two lessons might seem minor, but I promise you, they are among the ACT’s top tricks to pull on students.
 Not YOU, though—not any longer!
-Now that you’ve learned to identify those two mistakes and consistently correct them, that’s a 5-6 point increase right there.
-Pretty good bang for your buck.
+Just by taking five minutes to learn to identify those two mistakes and correct them, you’ve likely gained a multi-point increase.
+That’s a real gain for just (re-)learning two rules.

 And speaking of good bang for your buck: if you want more all-killer-no-filler guidance on the ACT English section, check out my Cram Plan on the subject.
-This PDF leads you through exactly what you need to know for this part of the ACT—as quickly as possible, too.
+This PDF leads you through exactly what you need to know for this part of the ACT—as quickly as possible.